 She is currently working on a third book on the cultural politics of the US national security state from the Cold War to the War on Terror.
 In it, she pays heed to the ways in which gender, race, and class intersect in the reproduction of imperial structures.

 Kumar is an Associate Professor of Media Studies at Rutgers University.
-She is affiliated faculty with Middle Eastern Studies and graduate faculty in the Sociology department.
+She is affiliated faculty with the Women and Gender Studies Dept as well as Middle Eastern Studies and the Center for Race and Ethnicity; she is graduate faculty in the Sociology department.